rec/impall/README.rst

 Using ``import_all.py`` as a standalone program

 The file ``import_all.py`` is executable and is installed in the path by ``pip``.
-You can use it on projects that you are evaluation or debugging like this:
+You can use it on projects that you are evaluating or debugging like this:

 .. code-block:: bash